Castelvill/OpenTxT/README.md

 # OpenTxT
-Compiler for OpenTxT "programming language".
+Interpreter for OpenTxT "programming language".
 OpenTxT is my simplified take on Assembly language.
 It focuses on .txt files.

 To execute .txt file in a normal mode use: "boot (name without .txt)" or "./(name without .txt)".
 To execute .txt file in a debug mode use: "debug (name without .txt)".